 And now that we’re planning to go out of town for a few days I won’t be able to water it at all.
 I can’t stand to think about losing this special tree too.
 What to do??

-Then he drove it to the tree and gently sat it down right next to it.
+Then he drove the filled trough to the tree and gently sat it down right next to it.
 Finally we unscrewed the plug just enough to allow the water to drip slowly.

 Over the course of the next several days that we were away that slow drip kept the tree watered.
 And even the hard ground surrounding it finally received moisture as well.

 Although it continued being extra hot and dry while we were away, my pear tree remained happily watered.
 So when we returned home I was delighted to see the pear tree had fared just fine!

 We’ll continue on with this watering method until the drought breaks to make sure my tiny tree stays healthy.
 I’ll just unscrew the plug to allow it to drip for a few days as needed, then tighten the plug to stop the water for a few days. #UseWhatchaGot!